-The Governor's funding decisions are incorporated into the budget using the BARS system, characterized as allowances.
+The Governor's funding decisions are incorporated into the budget using the BARS system and are characterized as the Governor's Allowance.
 This allowance, in effect, is the Governor's "request" to the General Assembly to spend that amount of money for the purpose specified.

-The allowances are grouped by department and agency, and then included in a two-volume set of budget books.
-These books are accessible through the DBM website.
-Each agency's allowance carries a budget code number.
-The sequence of numbers determines where the budget of a department is placed in the two volumes.
+The allowances, which are set at the program level by fund type, are grouped by department/agency, and then included in a two-volume set of budget books.
+Digital versions of these books are accessible through the DBM website.
+Each agency's allowance carries an alphanumeric code, which determines the placement of an agency's budget in the two volumes.

 With each allowance is a description of the program for which funds will be appropriated.
-Information is provided showing what each program spent in dollars the previous fiscal year, has as its current fiscal year appropriation, and the proposed allowance for the upcoming fiscal year.
+Information is provided showing what each program spent the previous fiscal year, has as its current fiscal year appropriation, and the proposed allowance for the upcoming fiscal year.
+This detail is provided at the spending-object level.
+For each program, the budget book also shows fund type and fund source data.

-Beyond this budget detail in the books, DBM publishes additional information online including (a) goals and objectives of the agency's strategic plan and measures of performance for that program (Managing for Results) and (b) personnel detail that lists each position classification and the number of positions in each class together with the total salary for the previous, current, and next fiscal year.
+Beyond this budget detail in the books, DBM publishes additional information online including (a) goals and objectives of the agency's strategic plan and measures of performance (Managing for Results) and (b) personnel detail that lists each position classification and the number of positions in each class together with the total salary for the previous, current, and next fiscal year.